Flood Watch issued for Carquinez Strait and Delta, Central Sacramento Valley by NWS - NewsBreak

 Flood Advisory issued for Sonoma by NWS

-Effective: 2023-01-09 19:45:00 PST Expires: 2023-01-10 03:30:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2023-01-16 07:25:00 PST Expires: 2023-01-17 00:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
+Stay away or be swept away.
+River banks and culverts can become unstable and unsafe.
+In hilly terrain there are hundreds of low water crossings which are potentially dangerous in heavy rain.
+Do not attempt to cross flooded roads.
+Find an alternate route.
 Please report observed flooding to local emergency services or law enforcement and request they pass this information to the National Weather Service when you can do so safely.
-Target Area: Sonoma FLOOD ADVISORY NOW IN EFFECT UNTIL 545 PM PST THIS AFTERNOON * WHAT...Urban and small stream flooding caused by excessive rainfall continues. * WHERE...A portion of northern California, including the following counties, Marin, Napa and Sonoma. * WHEN...Until 545 PM PST. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
+Target Area: Sonoma FLOOD ADVISORY NOW IN EFFECT UNTIL NOON PST TODAY * WHAT...Urban and small stream flooding caused by runoff from excessive rainfall continues. * WHERE...A portion of northern California, including the following county, Sonoma. * WHEN...Until noon PST Monday. * IMPACTS...Minor flooding in low-lying and poor drainage areas.
+Rises in small streams and normally dry arroyos.
+Dangerous flows over low-water crossings.
 Water over roadways.
+Some low-water crossings may become impassable.
 River or stream flows are elevated.
-Ponding of water in urban or other areas is occurring or is imminent. * ADDITIONAL DETAILS - At 233 PM PST, Gauge reports indicated elevated water levels due to excessive rainfall and runoff.
-This is causing urban and small stream flooding.
-Between 1.5 and 3 inches of rain have fallen. - Some locations that will experience flooding include Santa Rosa, Napa, Petaluma, San Rafael, Novato, Rohnert Park, Windsor, American Canyon, Mill Valley, San Anselmo, Larkspur, Healdsburg, Sonoma, Corte Madera, Tiburon, Cloverdale, Fairfax, Sebastopol, Cotati and St. Helena. - http://www.weather.gov/safety/flood
+Ponding of water in urban or other areas is occurring or is imminent. * ADDITIONAL DETAILS - At 546 AM PST, stream gauge reports indicate water levels continue to be in minor flood stage.
+Minor flooding is ongoing along the Mark West Creek and Green Valley Creek. - This includes the following streams and drainages Atascadero Creek, Porter Creek, Green Valley Creek, Rincon Creek, Pool Creek, Mill Creek, Mark West Creek, Laguna de Santa Rosa, Russian River, Weeks Creek, Windsor Creek, Humbug Creek and Santa Rosa Creek. - Some locations that will experience flooding include Santa Rosa, Windsor, Larkfield-Wikiup and Forestville. - http://www.weather.gov/safety/flood

 weather.gov